Plead No Contest or Guilty and pay the fine.

 • By Mail: Check the appropriate plea on the reverse side of your citation, and mail it to the Municipal Court with a check or money order.
 Please see the Fines Schedule to determine the amount you should remit for payment.
 To avoid additional fees for late payment, the payment must be postmarked on or before the due date listed on the citation.

-• By Phone or Online: Please see Payment Options for information on how to make your payment using our automated telephone attendant or online payment system.
-Both options are available 24 hours every day.
+• By Phone or Online: Please see Payment Options for information on how to make your payment using our telephone attendant or online payment system.
+Online payments are available 24 hours every day.
+Phone payment are available Monday - Friday 8:00am to 5:00pm CST at 1-800-444-1187 .
 Please note that when you make a voluntary payment by phone or online, you forfeit any right to request a Driving Safety or Deferred Disposition.

 Option #2 – Plead Not Guilty and request a trial.